mukesh5489/FSD-Exp/README.md

-# fsd
-Full Stack Learning Platform
+# Full Stack Learning Platform

-The project is a web-based platform aimed at guiding users through structured learning paths for programming languages and web development technologies.
-It includes interactive roadmaps, quizzes, and resources to help users build their skills step-by-step.
+A web-based platform designed to provide structured roadmaps and resources for learning programming languages and web development technologies.
+This project is ideal for beginners and self-learners who want a guided approach to mastering coding skills.

-Key Features:
-Interactive Roadmaps:
+---

+## Features

+### 1. **Interactive Roadmaps**
-Each programming language or technology (e.g., C, C++, Java, Python, HTML, CSS, JavaScript) has a dedicated roadmap.
+- Each programming language or technology (e.g., C, C++, Java, Python, HTML, CSS, JavaScript) has a dedicated roadmap.
-The roadmaps are divided into daily learning goals with links to external resources (e.g., YouTube tutorials, W3Schools, MDN).
+- Roadmaps are divided into daily learning goals with links to external resources like YouTube tutorials and documentation.

-Quizzes:
+### 2. **Quizzes**

-After completing a roadmap, users can take quizzes to test their knowledge.
+- Users can take quizzes after completing a roadmap to test their knowledge.
-Quizzes are interactive and provide feedback based on the user's score.
-Dynamic Navigation:

-Users can navigate between different roadmaps and topics using buttons and links.
-The platform includes a home page with options to explore topics like Wikipedia, Sports, Timetable, and Programming Languages.
-Progress Tracking:

-Users can mark topics as completed using checkboxes.
-The "Take Quiz" button becomes enabled only after all topics in a roadmap are marked as completed.
+- The "Take Quiz" button is enabled only after all topics in the roadmap are marked as completed.

-Responsive Design:
+### 3. **Dynamic Navigation**
+- Navigate between topics like Wikipedia, Sports, Timetable, and Programming Languages using the home page.
+- Each topic is linked to its respective page for detailed information.

+### 4. **Progress Tracking**
+- Users can mark topics as completed using checkboxes.
+- Progress is dynamically tracked, and the platform ensures users complete all tasks before accessing quizzes.

+### 5. **Responsive Design**
-The platform is styled with modern CSS, ensuring a visually appealing and user-friendly interface.
+- Modern CSS ensures a visually appealing and user-friendly interface.
-Features like hover effects, animations, and transitions enhance the user experience.
+- Includes hover effects, animations, and transitions for enhanced user experience.

-Resource Integration:
+### 6. **Resource Integration**

-External resources like YouTube videos, W3Schools, and MDN are integrated for in-depth learning.
+- External resources like YouTube videos, W3Schools, and MDN are integrated for in-depth learning.

-Technologies Used:
-Frontend: HTML, CSS, JavaScript
-Backend: Not explicitly mentioned, but could be added for dynamic features.
+---

-File Structure:
+## File Structure
-templates: Contains HTML files for roadmaps and quizzes.
-img: Stores images like logos. index.html: Serves as the home page.